vippsas/vipps-developers/settlements/sftp-report-service/README.md

 [Generating a new SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key).

-If you want to give a partner, like an accounting partner or your ERP partner, access to the reports: See:
+If you want to give a partner, like an accounting partner or your ERP partner, access to the reports, you may need an SSH key from your partner.
+See:
 [Partner access](#partner-access).

 A public SSH key is normally stored in the user's home directory: